Aravind-1294/Aravind-1294/README.md

 ## About Me

-I am a passionate individual with a keen interest in Machine Learning and its applications.
-I am currently focusing on LLM(Large language model) and GenAI(Generative AI) and improve business with help of these Technologies.
+I am a passionate individual with a keen interest in Artificial Intelligence and its applications.
+I am currently focusing on Agentic AI, LLM(Large language model) and GenAI(Generative AI) and improving business with these Technologies' help.

 ## Reach Me